 (Due to the range of resources that comes with this kit, it is available for loan from Council's Administration Building for a period of up to two months)

 Council's biennial Youth Forum brings together students from local schools in Years 5 to 8 with environmental professionals.
 The Forum allows participants to partake in formal environmental presentations and hands on activities.
-For information on the last event, please see the Environmental Youth Forum 2016 proceedings.
+For information on the last event, please see the Environmental Youth Forum 2018 proceedings document.

 Council distributes the Environmental Educator quarterly to all schools across the city.
 The newsletter provides information on topics of interest, upcoming environmental events and available grants.